-Members Summary terms of reference, roles and responsibilities: Summary of responsibilities: Murad Ali Murad Chairman (Independent) At least four members are appointed for a one year term.
-The Chairman and Deputy Chairman must be a Director and Reviews risk policies and recommends to Jassem Hasan Ali Zainal Deputy Chairman (Independent) elected by the members of the Committee in its first meeting following the appointment of its members. the Board of Directors for approval.
-Also, examines and monitors Dr Zakareya Sultan Al Abbasi Member (Non-Independent) Minimum number of meetings required each year: 4 (actual meetings in 2014: 4). the risk issues to the Bank's business and Yusuf Saleh Khalaf Member (Independent) The quorum shall be of more than half of the members and must include the Chairman or the Deputy Chairman.
-Attendance by proxies is not permitted. operations and directs the management appropriately.
-The Chairman or Deputy Chairman shall be available at the Annual General Meeting to answer questions relating to the Committee's functions.
-The Committee conducts an annual self-assessment of the performance of the Committee/members and reports conclusions and recommendation to the Board.
+Summary terms of reference, roles and responsibilitie

+- At least 4 members are appointed for a 1-year term. - The Chairman and Deputy Chairman must be a Director and elected by the members of the Committee in its first meeting following the appointment of its members. - Minimum number of meetings required each year: 4 (actual meetings in 2015: 4). - The quorum shall be of more than half of the members and must include the Chairman or the Deputy Chairman.
+Attendance by proxies is not permitted. - The Chairman or Deputy Chairman shall be available at the Annual General Meeting to answer questions relating to the Committee's functions. - The Committee conducts an annual self-assessment of the performance of the Committee/members and reports conclusions and recommendation to the Board.